nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup_Nadav_and_Will.md

 	(16)	(optional - but important!)

-			On some (most?) systems, the previous command (bin/rake db:create) will only create a 'development' database.
+			Sometimes the previous command (bin/rake db:create) will only create a 'development' database.

+			To check if the 'test' database already exists:

+				Terminal>		psql

+				Terminal # >	\list

+			check if '[project_name_lower_case]_test' is already on the list and exit psql mode:

+				Terminal # >	\q

-			To create a 'test' database as well (needed for Rspec testing and possibly other things), run:
+			If not, to create the 'test' database (needed for Rspec testing and possibly other things):

 				Terminal> 	bin/rake db:create RAILS_ENV=test